billg-splunk/javashop-otel/README.md

 cd annotator

+Run the annotator application

 mvn exec:java

 #Rebuild and Deploy Application

 cd ..

 mvn clean install

+docker-compose down

 docker-compose up -d --build

 #Now that we have rebuilt and deployed our application, traffic is being sent once again.

-We are waiting a bit for traces to return to UI...

-Go to UI and let's see if these annotations help us narrow down the root cause more quickly.
+Go back to the Splunk Observability UI and let's see if these annotations help us narrow down the root cause more quickly.

+Click back on the trace window

+Select the Shop Service under "Services"

+TODO: shop Traces Image

+Give the traces a couple minutes to generate . . .

 # Woah!!!!
 We have a New Problem, we are getting a new Exception !

+TODO: Traces with New Exception Screenshot

 Note: we haven't changed the code at all by adding annotations.

-GO To UI, Look at Exception in Trace
+Select "Errors Only"

+TODO: Errors Only Screenshot

+Click on a trace with an error present

+TODO: Invalid Locale Exception Screen !!

-InvalidLocaleException !
+We can see our Exception is InvalidLocaleException !

-The real problem must be related to the new data associated with SRI LANKA as the Exception is BadCharacters.
+The real problem must be related to the new data associated with SRI LANKA as the Exception says "Non English Characters found in Instrument Data.

-The exception had not surfaced in previous traces because the function where it was thrown was NOT covered with Auto Instrumentation, the Annotations we added, however did cover this function and we can see a span in UI with this name:
+This exception had not surfaced in previous traces because the method where it was thrown was NOT covered with Auto Instrumentation.

-TODO: SCREEN OF Span in UI !!

-Let's Fix it

-TODO: Redo this  WORKFLOW with screenshots
-Find where in Code InvalidLocaleException is Captured.

-Optional: search code for InvalidLocaleException
+Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented cover this function and we can now see we had a buried Exception being thrown.

+#Let's play Developer once again and fix our issue !

+We already know exactly what file to look in and what method to look at as it is called out in the trace.

+TODO: Add code.function and code.namespace screenshot

-#Edit the file
+Edit the file
 vi shop/src/main/java/com/shabushabu/javashop/shop/model/Instrument.java

-Look at Code, notice @WithSpan?

-TODO: Add screen of @WithSpan Over
+Search for the method buildForLocale

+/buildForLocale

-@WithSpan is an Opentelemetry Annotation for Java that automatically generates a span around a the function that follows, in this case it is
+Look at Code, notice the Annotation @WithSpan? @WithSpan is an [OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) for Java that automatically generates a span around a the function that follows.

-# We have to find what is calling this method
-#  TODO Get exact function name XXXXXXXXXXXXX
+TODO: Add screen of @WithSpan

-// For now, we are going to comment this out to see if it fixes our latency problem..
+Now let's fix this code.
+We are going to simply comment this out for now and see if it fixes our latency issue.

-// User comments this out, then rebuild and run.
+type i for insert

+Change this :

-	//   if (!isEnglish(title)) {
+if (!isEnglish(title)) {
+  throw new InvalidLocaleException("Non English Characters found in Instrument Data");
+ } else {
+	System.out.println("Characters OK ");
+}

+To this:

+//if (!isEnglish(title)) {
 //  throw new InvalidLocaleException("Non English Characters found in Instrument Data");
-	//    }
+// } else {
+//	System.out.println("Characters OK ");
+//}

 Make sure you saved your changes to shop/src/main/java/com/shabushabu/javashop/shop/model/Instrument.java

+Save Changes in vi

+:wq

+#Rebuild and Deploy Application

 docker-compose down